raspberrychris/londonexpertfinder2/content/Services/running-and-jogging-lessons.md

 ---
-title: running and jogging lessons
+title: Running and jogging lessons
 ---

 I recently took up running and jogging lessons, and I must say, it was one of the best decisions I ever made.
 The instructor was knowledgeable and patient, and he was able to tailor the lessons to my individual needs.
 He taught me the basics of running and jogging, and he also helped me to improve my technique and form.
 The lessons were fun and engaging, and I felt like I was making progress each week.